NZPocketGuide.com© NZPocketGuide.com

 eGate

-Things are made easier for those with a passport from New Zealand, Australia, the US, the UK, Canada, China, France, Germany, Ireland, Singapore, Japan, South Korea and the Netherlands, as you guys can use the eGate.
+Things are made easier for those with a passport from New Zealand, Australia, Austria, Canada, China (excluding Hong Kong), France, Germany, Ireland, Netherlands, Singapore, Sweden, Switzerland, Japan, South Korea, the US and the UK, as you guys can use the eGate.
 You can even use it if you’re from one of these countries and are on a working holiday or student visa, as these visas are electronic.

 After scanning your passport, a camera will scan your face to see if it matches the passport.
 Make sure you are not wearing glasses for the scan.
 If you are successful, the magical gate will open!
 If not, see the Immigration officer at the desk.